Can you make a pimple disappear in 4 hours?

 Also, keep in mind my pimple was quite new.
 If yours is already gigantic, the gel will take longer to defeat it completely.

-Would I recommend it?
 Yes and no. I’ve used pimple treatments that work faster but if you’re on a budget and your skin isn’t sensitive, this will do.

-Ingredients: Aqua, Alcohol Denat, Glycerin, Polyacrylate-13, Salicylic Acid, Cyclopentasiloxane, Polyisobutene, C12-15 Alkyl Lactate, Propylene Glycol, Cedrus Atlantica Bark Extract, Portulaca Oleracea Extract, Cinnamomum Zeylanicum Bark Extract, Sarcosine, Hamamelis Virginiana Water, PPG-2 Isoceteth-20 Acetate, Dipropylene Glycol, Alcohol, Butylene Glycol, Lactic Acid, Hexylene Glycol, Isoceteth-20, Cetyl Lactate, Phenethyl Dimethicone, Capryloyl Glycine, Polysorbate 20, Sodium Chloride, Cocamidopropyl PG-Dimonium Chloride Phosphate, Hydroxyethylcellulose, Dehydroxanthan Gum, Disodium EDTA, Acetic Acid, Sodium Hydroxide, Phenoxyethanol, Benzalkonium Chloride, Perfume, Benzyl Alcohol
+Aqua, Alcohol Denat, Glycerin, Polyacrylate-13, Salicylic Acid, Cyclopentasiloxane, Polyisobutene, C12-15 Alkyl Lactate, Propylene Glycol, Cedrus Atlantica Bark Extract, Portulaca Oleracea Extract, Cinnamomum Zeylanicum Bark Extract, Sarcosine, Hamamelis Virginiana Water, PPG-2 Isoceteth-20 Acetate, Dipropylene Glycol, Alcohol, Butylene Glycol, Lactic Acid, Hexylene Glycol, Isoceteth-20, Cetyl Lactate, Phenethyl Dimethicone, Capryloyl Glycine, Polysorbate 20, Sodium Chloride, Cocamidopropyl PG-Dimonium Chloride Phosphate, Hydroxyethylcellulose, Dehydroxanthan Gum, Disodium EDTA, Acetic Acid, Sodium Hydroxide, Phenoxyethanol, Benzalkonium Chloride, Perfume, Benzyl Alcohol